Home » Recipes » Dinner Ideas » Beijing Beef

 A few more recipes that you might be interested in: Thai Drunken Noodles is outrageously flavorful.
 Crispy Baked Chicken Wings with Oyster Sauce are super fun.
 And my family can never get enough of Egg Roll in a Bowl and this Easy Korean Beef!

-• beef steak – Choose from flank, skirt, or top sirloin, and cut it into thin slices across the grain.
+• Beef – Choose from flank, skirt, or top sirloin, and cut it into thin slices across the grain.

-• ketchup – I can see you furrowing your brows.
-But just trust me.
-This helps to make an awesome flavored sauce!
+• Ketchup – I can see you furrowing your brows.
+But trust me.
+Ketchup is a shortcut to an awesome-flavored stir-fry sauce!

-• red pepper flakes – I’ve included 1/2 teaspoon in this recipe, which gives a noticeable amount of heat (actually more heat than Beijing Beef at Panda Express).
-If you don’t like heat, definitely reduce the amount.
-And if you like heat, increase it!!
+• Red pepper flakes – I’ve included a half-teaspoon in this recipe, which gives a noticeable amount of heat (more heat than the Panda Express Beijing Beef!).
+If you’re sensitive to spice, reduce the amount or leave out the chili.
+And if you like heat, increase it!

-• cornstarch – Used to create a slurry to thicken the Beijing beef sauce, so it coats the beef and vegetables.
+• Cornstarch – To make a slurry to thicken the Beijing beef sauce, so it coats the beef and vegetables.

 collage of images showing sautéeing the beef and vegetables, the sauce, and the finished Beijing beef